What does it mean to love God and love others?

 Accommodations

-If you need a place to stay overnight, the brethren in Bluffton will be glad to host you.
+If you need a place to stay overnight, the church body in Goodfield will be glad to host you.
 Just indicate that when registering.

-If you prefer a hotel instead of staying with someone, there are a number of hotels in the Ft.
-Wayne area (approx. 45 minute drive).
+If you prefer a hotel instead of staying with someone, there are a number of hotels in the Peoria, Morton, or Bloomington-Normal area (approx. 10-30 minute drive).
 Click here to search.